tonioloewald/Foldermark/nodejs/README.md

 Every web page is served as the same page ("effectively index.html") but with a different internal URL.
 Once a page is loaded, content is loaded via AJAX and the browser history is updated in code (so history should Just Work).

-**The site URL is requested as fm.json inside the page directory** (e.g. "/foo/bar/" is requested as "/foo/bar/fm.json").
+**The page part list is requested as fm.json inside the page directory** (e.g. the part list for "/foo/bar/" is requested as "/foo/bar/fm.json").

 **fm.json comprises an array of parts of the page**.
 The page then renders the content on the client-side.